WWE Money in the Bank lineup: The latest entrants for the MITB ladder matches - Pro Wrestling Dot Net

 The following matches are advertised for the WWE Money in the Bank event that will be held on Saturday, June 7 in Los Angeles, California at Intuit Dome.

--Women’s Money in the Bank ladder match (Entrants: Alexa Bliss, Roxanne Perez, Rhea Ripley, three TBD)
+-Women’s Money in the Bank ladder match (Entrants: Alexa Bliss, Roxanne Perez, Rhea Ripley, Giulia, two TBD)

--Men’s Money in the Bank ladder match (Entrants: Solo Sikoa, five TBD)
+-Men’s Money in the Bank ladder match (Entrants: Solo Sikoa, LA Knight, four TBD)

 Powell’s POV: The Worlds Collide event will be held earlier in the day in Los Angeles, California at the Kia Forum.
 I will be covering both events, and we will have audio reviews of both shows available exclusively for Dot Net Members (including our Patreon patrons).